Stephen Williams (footballer): Port Adelaide SANFL coach

-In 1996, Williams was appointed assistant coach of Port Adelaide Magpies.
-When coach John Cahill left mid-season to coach the newly formed Port Adelaide Power in the AFL, Williams took over as coach.
-Port Adelaide Magpies won the SANFL premiership in that year.
+In 1996, Williams was appointed assistant coach of Port Adelaide.
+When Coach John Cahill departed mid-season to prepare and lead Port Adelaide's entry into the AFL, Williams assumed the role of head coach for the SANFL team.
+Port Adelaide won the SANFL premiership in that year.
 Williams also coached Port Adelaide to premierships in 1998 and 1999.

 Port Adelaide AFL assistant coach

-Williams left the Port Adelaide Magpies at the end of the 2003 season to take up a role at the Port Adelaide Power in the AFL, where brother Mark was coach.
+Williams left the Port Adelaide (SANFL) at the end of the 2003 season to take up a role at the Port Adelaide in the AFL, where brother Mark was coach.
 As of 2008, Williams is their Assistant Development Coach.